 Sometimes even the same artist puts out 2 versions of the same song that are totally different from one another (such as Elvis with “I Can’t Help Falling In Love With You”).
 Some covers are quite similar to the original, such as “Heat Wave” by Linda Ronstadt (originally sung by Martha and The Vandellas) or even The Beatles’ version of “Twist and Shout,” which though distinct, is basically the same presentation as the Isley Brothers version (which is actually a cover itself).
 Below 9 more songs are listed that have been remade into covers that are markedly different from the original.
-What covers would you add to a sequel list?

 9. “Respect,” Otis Redding, The Vagrants, Aretha Franklin

 In the case of “Respect,” the two singers most associated with the song each gave it a different take; the 1965 Redding original is about a desperate man willing to give his love anything she wants; whereas the more famous 1967 Franklin interpretation is about a woman demanding respect.
 This difference is reflected in the tone of the respective versions.
 In 1967, the blue-eyed soul group The Vagrants had a minor hit with it as well.